marklogic/java-client-api/README.md

 *  Call Data Services by means of a Java interface on the client for data functionality implemented by an endpoint on the server.

+The Java API can be used in applications running on Java 8, 11, and 17.
+If you are using Java 11 or higher and intend to use [JAXB](https://docs.oracle.com/javase/tutorial/jaxb/intro/), please see the section below for ensuring that the necessary dependencies are available in your application's classpath.

 ## QuickStart

 To use the API in your [Maven](https://maven.apache.org/) project, include the following in your pom.xml file: